forcedotcom/SFDX-Data-Move-Utility/README.md

 - **The version changelog (including only important updates) can be found [here](https://help.sfdmu.com/full-documentation/additional-information/changelog)**

 - **Download also the [SFDMU Desktop GUI Application](https://github.com/forcedotcom/SFDX-Data-Move-Utility-Desktop-App) that can help you to configure the plugin**

-  ----

-  #### PLEASE NOTE THAT THIS TOOL HAS LIMITED SUPPORT AND SLA IS NOT ENFORCED AS SUPPORT TO ISSUES RAISED.
-HOWEVER, WE GIVE OUR BEST EFFORT TO RETURN AND ADDRESS EACH ISSUE AS POSSIBLE.

-  ----

 ```bash
 ### ------------------------------------------- ###